 Q: Does scalp micropigmentation hurt?

 A: Pain is individual to everyone.
 But our goal is always to help make you feel as comfortable as possible.
-We use a pre-numbing cream applied to the scalp at home 1 hour before the treatment session commences.
+We use a pre-numbing cream applied to the scalp at home 1-2 hours before the treatment session commences.
 This helps alleviate any initial discomfort.
-Most people describe the pain as a 3 to 4 on a pain score out of 10.
-If pain persists a numbing gel can be used.
+Most people describe the pain as a 3 to 4 on a pain score out of 10 with 10 being the worst pain.
+If pain persists a numbing gel can be applied.
 This is a quick acting gel that further relieves any pain and/or swelling and contains bleeding if there is any.
 It has 5% Lidocaine hydrochloride, 2% Tetracaine and 0.02% Epinephrine.
 It is the same gel as used for paramedical and cosmetic micropigmentation.

 Q: I have some scars on my head, can you use scalp micropigmentation to tattoo over the scars